MinaProtocol/MIPs/MIPS/mip-zkapps.md

 applications that exercised all parts of the zkApps logic such that:

-1. With very high confidence, it is believed that funds won't be at risk from any bugs (see application 2 for complex token interactions that stress test this).
+1. With very high confidence, it is believed that funds won't be at risk from any bugs.
+See [Application 2: DEX](#application-2-dex) for complex token interactions that stress test this.

 2. With medium confidence, we believe that all features work as expected.